How month-end is silently eroding the margins of even high-demand firms

 We wanted to understand one thing: How much time does the month-end process really take?

-The answers were remarkably consistent.
-Behind every set of management accounts lies a mountain of manual work: chasing clients for missing invoices, sense-checking adjustments and re-reviewing the same figures multiple times.
+The answers were consistent.
+Behind every set of management accounts sits a significant amount of manual work: chasing clients for missing invoices, sense-checking adjustments and reviewing the same figures multiple times.

 No one we spoke to considered their firm inefficient.
 Most have invested heavily in cloud tools and standardised workflows.
-But across firm size, client type and tech stack, the underlying issue is the same.
-Too much time spent on admin, not enough on insight.
+But across firm size, client type and tech stack, the same theme appears: a large share of time still goes into admin rather than insight.

-And when you start to quantify it, the numbers are striking.
+And when you start to quantify it, the picture becomes clearer.

 Where the time (and margin) goes

-Accounting firms today face a paradox: they’re in high demand, yet profitability remains stubbornly flat.
+Accounting firms today face an interesting challenge: they’re in high demand, yet profitability isn’t rising at the same pace.

-The bottleneck isn’t a lack of clients.
-It’s the sheer weight of admin, much of it tied to month-end delivery.
+The issue isn’t a lack of clients.
+It’s the volume of admin, much of it tied to month-end delivery.

 Across the firms we've spoken with, a clear pattern has started to emerge.
 Though our sample was small and each firm’s setup unique, the averages were surprisingly consistent: